praveenoruganti/praveenoruganti-reactjs/7_Hooks/7_Custom_Hook/ReadMe.md

 **Okay, But what are they?**
 These are normal javascript functions which can use other hooks inside of it and contain a common stateful logic that can be reused within multiple components.
 These functions are prefixed with the word use.

-Let's say you have 2 functions (components) which implement some common logic.
+Lets say you have 2 functions (components) which implement some common logic.
 You can create a third function with this common logic and implement it in the other two functions.
 After all, hooks are just functions.

 **Custom hooks means fewer keystrokes and less repetitive code.**